-А 0 Р Q R G iladstone What do the provisions say about drainage and soils types?
-17.56.020 - Adequate provisions shall be made to ensure proper drainage of surface waters and to prevent soil erosion and flooding of neighboring properties or streets.
+Α 0 Р Q 1 Community What do the provisions say about drainage and soils types?
+What do the provisions say about grading and erosion control?
+What do the provisions say about land division requirement Gladstone 17.56.020 - Adequate provisions shall be made to ensure proper drainage of surface waters and to prevent soil erosion and flooding of neighboring properties or streets.
 17.58.020.1 - Grading and fill of building sites shall conform to Chapter 70 of the Uniform Building Code.
-What do the provisions say about land division requirements?
 17.32.020 - Subdivision plans require contour intervals, and locations of waterways, wetlands, large trees, and rock outcrops but no reference to landslides or geologic hazards.
-Are there any building code related provisions referenced in the land use code?
-Not referenced i 1 2 There are descriptions of soil types and there are maps showing the location of the soils, the estuary, etc. Not specifically discussed.
+2 Gold Beach There are descriptions of soil types and there are maps showing the location of the soils, the estuary, etc. Not specifically discussed.
 Not specifically discussed.
-NA to the Comp Plan. ť iold Beach Not Referenced 2.1230.1 - The geologic hazard assessment shall also assess 2.1230.7.b - In the event that the development activity is a Not Referenced 3 erosion and any increase in storm water runoff and any diversion or alteration of natural storm water runoff patterns resulting from the development activity. division of land, the mitigation plan shall specify mitigation measures or improvements that must be implemented on each parcel to assure the protection of the subject property and of other properties from the hazards identified in the geologic hazard mitigation report.
-G 5.0210.C.3 - Geologic mapping and investigation of the parcel shall be completed in sufficient detail to describe the 5.0221 - The underlying land use district regulations shall apply to parcels within the HPCD, for areas of less than 15%.
-5.0220.D - Exemption from the safe neighborhood design standard (4.0132) 4 parter shall be completed in sumclent detail to describe the geology of the parcel, and evaluate and describe existing or potential geologic hazards associated with the parcel and shall address (Among other things): Soil and rock types and groundwater conditions address specific requirements including: prediction of soll material and structures, soll stability, soil permeability, protection from gully and sheet erosion, bedrock and groundwater considerations, fill considerations, suitability of on site material as fill, recommendations for fill drainage, vegetation removal and Minimum and maximum number of units is dependent upon amount of lot that is less than 15% slope.
-Maximum can be staungan (49735)
+2 Net Deferenced 2 1220 1 The scale is becaude concern and shall also concern 2 1220 7 h in the event that the development estivity is a 2 Not Referenced 2.1230.1 - The geologic hazard assessment shall also assess erosion and any increase in storm water runoff and any diversion or alteration of natural storm water runoff patterns resulting from the development activity. parcel to assure the protection of the subject property and o other properties from the hazards identified in the geologic hazard mitigation report.
+2 Gresham 4 5.0210.C.3 - Geologic mapping and investigation of the parcel shall be completed in sufficient detail to describe the geology of the parcel, and evaluate and describe existing or potential geologic hazards associated with the parcel and shall address (Among other things): Soil and rock types and groundwater conditions 5.0210.C.5.c - The required geologic study must include recommendations for site grading and drainage.
+This must address specific requirements including: prediction of soil material and structures, soil stability, soil permeability, protection from gully and sheet erosion, bedrock and groundwater considerations, fill considerations, suitability of on site material as fill, recommendations for fill drainage, vegetation removal and erosion concerns, recommendation to minimize site disturbance, other considerations.
+5.0210.D - Application must include Preliminary Site Grading Plan amount of lot that is less than 15% slope.
+Maximum can be